xxvrs/cryptoflasher/README.md

 4. Click **Send Transfer**.
 Keep the page open while the transaction processes.
 The live console will
    show:
-   - The submitted transaction hash.
+   - The submitted transaction hash and a clickable Etherscan link as soon as the transaction is broadcast.
    - Whether the tx is pending, not yet seen in the mempool, confirmed, or reverted.
    - Revert reasons (when available) and basic receipt data such as block number and gas usage.